Music for Wives and Lovers: Reception

-For more than a year after its release, "Music for Wives and Lovers" was listed in Cash Box's Basic Album Inventory.
+For more than a year after its release, Music for Wives and Lovers was listed in Cash Box's Basic Album Inventory.
 The list identifies best selling pop albums other than those appearing on the magazine's Top 100 album chart, "top steady selling LP's, as well as recent chart hits still going strong in sales."

+In 1967 and 1969, respectively, United Artists Records released the album in vinyl format in Germany and The Netherlands, under the title For Swinging Lovers.